 - Understand how children develop and that the progress and well-being of learners are affected by a range of developmental, social, religious, ethnic, cultural and linguistic influences.

-- Know how to make effective personalised provision for the children you teach including those for who English is an additional language, and how to take practical account of diversity and promote equality and inclusion in your teaching.
+- Know how to make effective personalised provision for the children you teach including those for who English is an additional language.

 - Know how to identify and support children whose progress, development or well-being is affected by changes or difficulties in their personal circumstances, and when to refer them to colleagues for specialist support.